mary1-commits/cli/README.md

 Assistance in generating the README and refining project features.

 Media References
-Images sourced from and Pexels.
+Images sourced from Pexels.
+The wireframe image was generated using chatgpt.

 <<<<<<< HEAD